 Voice Changeling: She can mimic a person's voice precisely depending on the persona she takes on.

 Your Size May Vary: Her raincoat's length seems to adjust along with her size when compared to her boots.
 While in her more childlike form, it looks like a Badass Longcoat.
 While in her adult form it's barely any larger than a shirt, despite the boots still only going up about halfway to the knees.

 A mermaid and the fourth girl to officially move in with Kimihito (Ms. Smith has, unsurprisingly, considered Suu to not be her problem).
-Wheelchair-bound for obvious reasons, she first meets Kimihito when she loses control of it and he saves her.
-After she helps him find the other girls, it's revealed the waterproof room being built in Kimihito's house wasn't for Suu at all.
-Instead it was so Ms. Smith could dump her off on him.
+Wheelchair-bound for obvious reasons when out of the water, she first meets Kimihito when she loses control of it and he saves her.
+After she helps him find the other girls, it's revealed the waterproof room being built in Kimihito's house wasn't for Suu at all; instead it was so Ms. Smith could dump her off on him.

-Bare Your Midriff: Spends most of her time around the house in a bikini top, probably so she can slip easily in and out of the pool in her room whenever she wants.
+Bare Your Midriff: When not wearing her maid outfit, she spends most of her time around the house in a bikini top, probably so she can slip easily in and out of the pool in her room whenever she wants.

 Be Careful What You Wish For: After seeing Kimihito and Miia's lovely date together in Chapter 19, Mero discovers the feelings of jealousy and loss—and they're not what she expected, even though she wanted it to happen.